monroewilliams/MatrixDownload/README.md

 Version 1.1.2
 - fixed zoom running backwards in OpenGL renderer
-- changed some of the internals of how preferences are stored.
-Renderer selection is now a popup
+- changed some of the internals of how preferences are stored
+- renderer selection is now a popup
 - changed deployment target to include Mac OS X 10.11, and fixed some issues so it should now work on a 10.11 machine (the Metal renderer is disabled on 10.11 due to some issues there, so it's forced to OpenGL)

 Version 1.1.1